flutter/website/src/deployment/flavors.md

 </li>
 <li markdown="1">

-To match the development flavor, add `-paid` at the end of each new configuration name.
+To match the development flavor, add `-free-example` at the end of each new configuration name.

 </li>
 <li markdown="1">

-Change the `paid` scheme to match the development build configurations already created.
+Change the `free-example` scheme to match the development build configurations already created.
 * In the **Runner** project, click **Manage Schemes…** and a pop up window opens.
 * Double click the development scheme.
 In the next step